 Following are the most recently updated odds for this year’s Belmont Stakes:

-These horses are considered to be the top 10 horses.
-However, the Belmont Stakes can load up to 13 horses in the gate and, due to the coronavirus situation, is expected to have a full field this year.
+These horses are considered to be the top 8 horses.
+However, the Belmont Stakes can load up to 12 horses in the gate and could still have a full field this year.

 Betting on the Belmont Stakes goes much further than picking the winner.
 There are a number of different bet types you can place, all of which we’ll walk through in a bit.
 For now, let’s take a look at the three options you have once you’re ready to place your wagers.